Closings and cancellations following the September 11 attacks: Government and cultural cancellations and postponements

-In an atmosphere reminiscent of the assassination of John F. Kennedy in 1963, everyday life around the world came to a standstill in the days after the September 11 attacks.
+In an atmosphere reminiscent of the assassination of John F. Kennedy in 1963, everyday life in many places around the world came to a standstill in the days after the September 11 attacks.
 For this reason, as well as for reasons of perceived threat associated with large gatherings, many events were postponed or cancelled.
 Other events were also cancelled, postponed, or modified: